alirezabj/Part2-Exercise3/README.md

 # Part2-Exercise3

-The program will be modeled using two classes:
+The program will be developed using two classes:
 1. `MortgageCalculator`: Handles the logic of calculating the monthly installment
 2. `UserInterface`: Manages user input and output